-Oceanographic observations on the Newfoundland and Labrador Shelf during 2006 are presented in relation to their long-term (1971-2000) means.
-At Station 27 off St. John's, the depth-averaged annual water temperature increased over 2005 setting a new record high of nearly 1°C above normal.
-Annual surface temperatures at Station 27 were also the highest in 61-years at 1.7°C above normal.
-Bottom temperatures were also above normal by 0.8°C, the 3rd highest in the 61-year record.
-Annual surface temperatures on Hamilton Bank were 1°C above normal, the 10th highest on record, on the Flemish Cap they were 2.5°C above normal, the 3rd highest in 57 years.
-Upper-layer salinities at Station 27 were above normal for the 5th consecutive year.
-The area of the cold-immediate-layer (CIL) water mass on the eastern Newfoundland Shelf during 2006 was below normal for the 12th consecutive year and the 3rd lowest since 1948.
-The near-bottom thermal habitat on the Newfoundland and Labrador Shelf continued warmer than normal in 2006, with bottom temperatures remaining >2°C, about 0.5°C above normal on Hamilton Bank off southern Labrador during the fall.
-Bottom temperatures during the fall however decreased substantially from 2005, particularly in northern areas.
-The area of bottom habitat on the Grand Banks covered by sub-zero water has decreased from >50% during the first half of the 1990s to near 15% during the past 2 years, ranking the 3rd lowest in 2006.
-In general, except for late fall values, water temperatures on the Newfoundland and Labrador Shelf increased from 2005 values, continuing the warm trend experienced since the mid to late 1990s.
-Newfoundland and Labrador Shelf water salinities, which were lower than normal throughout most of the 1990s, increased to the highest observed in over a decade during 2002 and have remained above normal in most areas during 2006.
+Oceanographic observations on the Newfoundland and Labrador Shelf during 2007 are presented in relation to their long-term (1971-2000) means.
+At Station 27 off St. John's, the depth-averaged annual water temperature decreased from the record high observed in 2006 to about normal.
+Annual surface temperatures at Station 27 also decreased from the 61-year record of 1.7°C above normal in 2006 to 0.2°C above normal in 2007.
+Bottom temperatures decreased from 0.8°C above normal in 2006 to 0.4°C above normal in 2007.
+Annual surface temperatures on Hamilton Bank and the Flemish Cap were 0.5°C above normal and on St. Pierre Bank they were about normal.
+Upper-layer salinities at Station 27 were above normal for the 6th consecutive year.
+The area of the Cold-Intermediate-Layer (CIL) water mass on the eastern Newfoundland Shelf during 2007 was below normal for the 13th consecutive year and the 14th lowest since 1948.
+Bottom temperatures during the spring of 2007 remained above normal on the Grand Banks but were below normal on St. Pierre Bank.
+During the fall they were significantly above normal in NAFO Div.
+2J and 3K and most of 3L, but were below normal in the shallow areas of 3NO.
+The area of bottom habitat on the Grand Banks covered by sub-zero water decreased from >50% during the first half of the 1990s to near 15% during 2004-06 but increased to near-normal at about 30% in 2007.
+In general, water temperatures on the Newfoundland and Labrador Shelf decreased from 2006 values but remained above normal in most areas.
+Notable exceptions were on St. Pierre Bank during spring where temperatures were below normal and in northern areas of NAFO Div.
+2J and 3K where bottom temperatures were significantly above normal during the fall of 2007.